The Source Never Diminishes

 About Nina Elder

 Artist and researcher Nina Elder creates projects that reveal humanity’s dependence on, and interruption of, the natural world.
 With a focus on changing cultures and ecologies, Nina advocates for collaboration, fostering relationships between institutions, artists, scientists and diverse communities.
-Because Nina is devoted to rural communities and often overlooked places, they regularly work outside of urban cultural centers and the commercial art world.
+Because Nina is devoted to rural communities and often overlooked places, she regularly works outside of urban cultural centers and the commercial art world.
 Nina lectures as a visiting artist/scholar at universities, develops publicly engaged programs, and consults with organizations that seek to grow through interdisciplinary programming.

 Photos and Videos by Wes Magyar, Stellar Propeller Studio, and Joshua Dorado, for the Galleries of Contemporary Art at UCCS, 2025